Amnesty accuses Israel of enforcing 'apartheid' on Palestinians | Law-Order

 The measures included restrictions on Palestinian movement in territory occupied in the 1967 Middle East war, underinvestment in Palestinian communities in Israel, and preventing the return of Palestinian refugees.
 Alongside forcible transfers, torture and unlawful killings, which Amnesty said were intended to maintain a system of "oppression and domination", they constitute "the crime against humanity of apartheid".

-Israel said the report, the second by an international rights group in less than a year to accuse it of pursuing a policy of apartheid, "consolidates and recycles lies" from hate groups and was designed to "pour fuel onto the fire of antisemitism".
+Israel and its top ally the United States rejected the report, the second by an international rights group https://www.reuters.com/world/middle-east/human-rights-watch-accuses-israel-apartheid-crimes-against-palestinians-2021-04-27 in less than a year to accuse it of pursuing a policy of apartheid, a word originally used to describe South Africa's racist policy of white minority rule and segregation in the 20th century.
+Israel said the report "consolidates and recycles lies" from hate groups and was designed to "pour fuel onto the fire of antisemitism".
 It accused Amnesty UK of using "double standards and demonization in order to delegitimize Israel".

 Palestinians praised the report.
 "The United Nations Security Council and the General Assembly are obliged to heed the compelling evidence presented by Amnesty and other leading human rights organizations and hold Israel accountable for its crimes against the Palestinian people, including through sanctions," the Palestinian foreign ministry said in a statement.